CrazyHenk44/parcelTrack/developer/CONTRIBUTING.md

     ```
     Now, edit the `.env` file.
 To use Ship24, you must add your API key.

-3.  **Modify `docker-compose.yml` for local development:**
+3.  **Use `docker-compose-build.yml` for local development:**
-    To mount your local source code into the container for live development, you'll need to temporarily modify `docker-compose.yml`.
-Change the `app` service to use the `build` directive and add a volume mount for the `src` directory:
+    To mount your local source code into the container for live development, you'll need to temporarily modify `docker-compose-build.yml`.
+Uncomment the line if you needed, then run:

-    ```yaml
-    services:
-      app:
-        build:
-          context: .
-          dockerfile: docker/php/Dockerfile
-        container_name: parceltrack_app
-        restart: unless-stopped
-        ports:
-          - "8080:80" # Map host port 8080 to container port 80
-        volumes:
-          - parceltrack_data:/opt/parceltrack/data # Persistent volume for package data
-          - .:/opt/parceltrack # Mount the entire local project directory for development
-        env_file:
-          - .env
-    ```

-4.  **Build and run the containers:**
     ```bash
-    docker-compose up --build -d
+    docker compose -f docker-compose-build.yml build
     ```

     This will build the image locally and run the containers with your local source code mounted, allowing for real-time changes during development.

 ---